 Lyn’s family did the Hidden Canyons hike below, which has drop-offs only on one side, again with chains to hang on to.
 She saw many people of all ages, pregnant and even with kids on their shoulders navigating this hike, and her family lived to tell the tale.
 You can see portions of it in the video above.

 The Narrows is the other most popular hike in Zion, as this one literally takes you through a river inside a slot canyon, considered the “grandfather of all slot canyons” for its magnificence and grandeur.

 While often closed during the spring due to the height of the water, those who get to hike the Narrows will wade through the knee-deep Virgin River with 2,000-foot high rock walls to either side of you.
 If you thought hiking was hard, try hiking through a river!!
 It’s described as feeling like “walking on slippery bowling balls.”

 There are two versions of this hike one going from the bottom of the river up, or you can do the full 16-mile overnight version if you dare.

 Hidden Canyons Trail

 Lyn’s family opted for this hike as their main hike for the day.
-This is a 2.5 mile hike that takes about three hours and has a mix of the best of Zion from a steep incline to start, to the sheer drop-offs as you navigate along rock cliffs to a super fun portion at the top where there’s lots of rocks to climb through, over and under (our kids favorite part!).
+This is a 2.5-mile hike that takes about three hours and has a mix of the best of Zion from a steep incline to start to the sheer drop-offs as you navigate along rock cliffs to a super fun portion at the top where there’s lots of rocks to climb through, over and under (Lyn’s kids’ favorite part!).

-Again, if you’re afraid of heights, this one probably is not for you.
-Lyn is, but she managed the hike, though she says she was fearful the whole time that her younger, less cautious son would fall off.
-He didn’t ;-).
+Again, if you’re afraid of heights, this one probably isn’t for you.
+Lyn is, but she managed the hike, though she says she was fearful the whole time that her younger, less-cautious son would fall off.
+He didn’t 😉.